 Is a legal or symbolic ceremony best for my destination wedding?

 What is a legal ceremony?
-And what is a symbolic ceremony?

-A legal or civil ceremony is recognized by the government in the state or country where you are married.
+A legal or civil ceremony is recognized by the government in the state or country where you are getting married.
 You’d need to follow the local laws/rules of where the ceremony is taking place.
-Once married, you would file the marriage certificate in your home state to make it official there if it isn’t already recognized.
+Once married, you would file the marriage certificate in your home state to make it official if it isn’t already recognized.
 Often times a legal ceremony in another country requires additional loopholes like arriving earlier, a visit to local government offices, and, in some cases, blood tests.

 There are pros and cons to both.
 I tend to lean on the side of having a symbolic ceremony for destination weddings as logistically it is much simpler, but some countries do make legal weddings easier than others, which I’ll break down below.